taustation-fan/taustation-fan.github.io/README.md

 Items cannot be repaired once their damage is too large.
 With Item Repair 3, you can repair items that have 5% or more health left .
-To be on the safe side, you should repair your items when their health falls below 75%.
+To be on the safe side, and to avoid the loss of efficiency from damaged gear, you should repair your items when their health falls below 75%.

 ## Clones